LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 Defining Types
 ==============

-Before a type can be utilized, it must first be defined.
+Before a type can be used, it must first be defined.
 Defining a type is done in the same manner as other entities (traits, methods).
 The word "define" is used, followed by the name for the type, the association operator (``=>``), and a type expression which provides the description of the type's methods and data